 The President of the ECHR has entrusted the management of the SCN to the Jurisconsult.
 Under his supervision, the SCN continues to develop and is becoming a broad and effective exchange network.

-The SCN welcomes a new member: the Supreme Court of the Czech Republic, which brings the membership of the SCN to 56 courts from 33 States....
+The SCN welcomes a new member: the Constitutional Court of Serbia, which brings the membership of the SCN to 68 courts from 35 States....

 Principles and rules

 The guiding principles of the SCN are set out in its Charter, which is accepted by each superior court on joining the Network.
 The Jurisconsult has also drawn up the Network’s Operational Rules, which will be developed in consultation with the SCN member superior courts.

 Launch of the Superior Courts Network (October 2015)

 First SCN Focal Points Forum - 16 June 2017

 On 16 June 2017, in the Human Rights Building of the ECHR, the first gathering of the SCN Focal Points took place.

 This event was an opportunity to meet and exchange and further enhance the ongoing dialogue between SCN members.